JanetYin/ttt/readme.md

  * `(X ⊎ Y) × Z ↔ (X × Z) ⊎ (Y × Z)` ($(x+y) * z = (x * z) + (y*z)$)

 These above are called a commutative semiring structure on types (semi because addition has no inverse).
+See also Tarski's high school algebra.

 For exponentiation we have: